How to Make Penicillin at Home (Just in Case SHTF)

 Using Your Homemade Penicillin

 You’ll note that we started with about 100ml of fermentation.
-From that amount, you’ll probably only get about 100mg of penicillin.
+You’ll probably only get about 100mg of penicillin from that amount.

 131” (CC BY-NC 2.0) by nsmithtnz